mwglen/development-environment/README.md

 ## Complete configuration and setup scripts for my current linux environment.

 ## Loading my configuration on a clean Arch Linux install:
+- Download this repository to a thumb drive
+- Follow the Arch wiki's installation instructions.
+Stop following the instructions after running `arch-chroot /mnt`
+- Create a new user and give them sudo access
+- Mount the thumb drive and move this repository to the home directory of the newly created user
+- Switch to the new user
+- Run setup-grub.sh
+- Install emacs to tangle and edit setup.org
+	- Make sure to change the drive referenced in the grub config
 - Run `./setup.sh` from inside the repository
 - Reboot the system